elliot40404/elliot40404/README.md

 - 🔭 I am currently working as a Data Engineer.
 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to get a CCNA.
-- 🥅 2022 Goals: Learn web assembly -> Rust
+- 🥅 2023 Goals: Backends in golang and clis in rust
 - ⚡ Fun fact: I love that syntactic sugar.